June Safari in Kenya:

 1. June is a great month to visit Kenya for an amazing safari experience without the crowds and at a great price.

-2. What to pack for a June safari in Kenya, including neutral-colored clothing, a wide-brimmed hat, sunscreen, sunglasses, insect repellent, binoculars, and camera with extra memory cards and batteries as well as comfortable walking shoes.
+2. What to pack for a June safari in Kenya, including neutral-colored clothing, a wide-brimmed hat, sunscreen, sunglasses, insect repellent, binoculars, and a camera with extra memory cards and batteries as well as comfortable walking shoes.

 3. How to stay safe during your safari in Kenya this month, including always stick with your driver-guide and don’t wander off on your own, carrying a first aid kit, using common sense and awareness around wildlife, and book with an experienced tour operator for advice.